 Penitents will still have the option to confess anonymously or face-to-face.

-The Crypt Church of the Basilica will be open for private prayer from 9 am to 5 pm daily.
-Private prayer in the Crypt Church will be limited to 30 minutes to allow others the opportunity to enter and pray.
+The Crypt Church of the Basilica and all chapels will be open for private prayer from 7 am to 6 pm daily.

 GIFT SHOP & BOOKSTORE